ministryofjustice/hmpps-electronic-monitoring-data-platform-api/README.md

 * The main package name (project name with hyphens removed)

 It then performs a search and replace and directory renames so the project is ready to be used.

-## Linting conventions
-This project uses ktlint linting, checked with the task `./gradlew check ` when the branch is built by CircleCI.
-You can install a plugin to enforce this linting locally and avoid build errors: https://github.com/nbadal/ktlint-intellij-plugin/

-## To start the container:
-install docker
-run the command:
-docker compose up --build

-## To run locally in an h2 database
-To run locally in an h2 database the project uses environment variables set in the .run/Local.run.xml file:

-`EM_DATABASE_CONNECTION`
-`EM_DATABASE_DRIVER`
-`EM_DATABASE_USER`
-`EM_DATABASE_PASSWORD`

-You also need to uncomment the h2 dependency in build.gradle.kts: `// implementation("com.h2database:h2:2.1.214")`

-When deploying this to the server the environment variables will be picked up from the dockerfile instead.